7 Changes as Earth Marches Slowly Towards Spring

 1. Note the Sun’s position rising—over five times its width every week.

 Each day, the Sun moves eastward against the stars.
 Being in Aquarius, it simultaneously has a northern component that yields this elevation rise.
-Sky watchers perceive this, and welcome the heightened rays, especially because the loftier angle increases sunlight’s skin-warming infrared component.
+Sky watchers perceive this and welcome the heightened rays, especially because the loftier angle increases sunlight’s skin-warming infrared component.

 Yet for most, the change is too slow to be noticed.
 You can’t blame anyone.
 Our culture prizes speed.
-Many can recite the cheetah’s 70-mile-per-hour capability while far fewer know that sloths, those dawdling archetypes, lope along at 0.07 mph, a thousand times slower.
+Many can recite the cheetah’s 70-mile-per-hour capability, while far fewer know that sloths, those dawdling archetypes, lope along at 0.07 mph, a thousand times slower.
 We tend to ignore sluggish things.

 Backyard telescope owners see this when entertaining visitors.
 They’re impressed if we explain that the hum they hear is the telescope tracking the Moon as it crosses the sky.
-Interest flags when they realize that following any celestial object merely requires that the motor perform a one-revolution-per-day.
+Interest flags when they realize that following any celestial object merely requires that the motor perform a one revolution per day.

 See my article to learn more about the Sun’s climb in spring.

-2. Yes, we can see Earth’s spin with the naked eye.
+2. Yes, we can see Earth’s spin with the naked eye

 Award yourself an acre on the Moon if you said yes.
-Because of course, you can perceive Earth’s rotation.
+Because, of course, you can perceive Earth’s rotation.

 When watching the setting Sun, you’ve certainly observed it slowly bury itself into the ocean horizon.
 And the Sun’s red final upper pinpoint, which some of us always hope will briefly turn emerald and gift us with a “green flash,” visibly vanishes all too quickly.

 So happens, the setting Sun and Moon pretty much match the apparent visual speed of a minute hand’s pointy tip on a wall clock.
-It’s right on the edge of appearing stationary, but if you’re patient you’ll definitely detect its motion.
+It’s right on the edge of appearing stationary, but if you’re patient, you’ll definitely detect its motion.
 That our planet spins at such a rate is fascinating, even if we’ve grown used to it.

 See my article on how fast the Earth spins and why we don’t feel it.

-3. We can visibly detect the Moon’s orbit.
+3. We can visibly detect the Moon’s orbit

 Such slow speeds can actually manage to be exciting.

-We’ll see this very phenomenon if we observe April’s solar eclipse since the Moon will require one hour to fully cover the Sun, from start to finish.
+We’ll see this very phenomenon if we observe April’s solar eclipse since the Moon will require 1 hour to fully cover the Sun, from start to finish.
 Or, for that matter, for the Moon to wholly enter Earth’s shadow during any lunar eclipse.
 So, yes, we’ve already derived excitement from the Moon’s leisurely orbit.

 4. Even dust bunnies and flower blossoms are moving